kwabenasapong/openpldoc/manual/source/faq.rst

 Steps to Reproduce
     The exact steps the developers need to follow in order to reproduce the bug.

-Version of MS Office or OpenOffice
+Version of MS Office or LibreOffice
-    If you're using the song imports or the presentation plugin, you'll need to supply the version of Office, OpenOffice.org or LibreOffice.
+    If you're using the song imports or the presentation plugin, you'll need to supply the version of Office or LibreOffice.

 Bible Translation and Source
     If the bug occurred while you were working with Bibles, specify the